TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/netwatcher-connmonitor.md

 ### **Unable to see my on-premise host in the list of sources**

-* Check if Log Analytics agent is installed in your on-premise host, is linked to a Log Analytics workspace and thatyou have access to the workspace
+* Check if Log Analytics agent is installed in your on-premise host, is linked to a Log Analytics workspace and that you have access to the workspace

-### **Unable to see my Azure VM in the list of destnations**
+### **Unable to see my Azure VM in the list of destinations**

 * Check if you have chosen on-premise host as a source in your test group.
-The baility for on-premise hosts to ping Azure VMs is currently not available.
+The ability for on-premise hosts to ping Azure VMs is currently not available.

-### **Can I customise the workspace in which I want to sendmy monitoring data**
+### **Can I customize the workspace in which I want to store network monitoring data**

 * You can provide the custom workspace by unchecking "Use workspace created by connection monitor(default)".
 Just select the subscription and region to see the workspaces that you have access to in the list.